Anurag-ak99/jokeTeller/README.md

 # Joke Teller
 This app will tell you a joke when you need it the most.
-Sometimes is so not funny, that you end up laughing anyway.
+Sometimes is so not funny that you end up laughing anyway.

 [View Live](https://gabrielamcarvalho.github.io/jokeTeller/)